dreamking60/d3-start-to-finish-leanpub/manuscript/15 PRACTICAL  Arrange the data.md

 Notice that the circles adapt their size to the cell size.
 (This is enabled by the `maxRadius` variable in the `layout` function.)

 Hopefully you can also see the benefit of the architecture we’ve chosen.
-You’re able to change a single number in a configuration object and the visualization layout adapts in a sensible manner.
+You’re able to change a single number in a configuration object and the visualisation layout adapts in a sensible manner.
 You were also able to change the arrangement of the circles without having to touch the data join code.

 ## The build so far